-Prof. Dr. Christoph Bode (Endowed Chair of Procurement), Prof. Dr. Moritz Fleischmann (Chair of Logistics & Supply Chain Management), Prof. Dr. Cornelia Schön (Chair of Service Operations Management), Prof. Dr. Raik Stolletz (Chair of Production Management):
+Prof. Dr. Christoph Bode (Endowed Chair of Procurement), Prof. Dr. Moritz Fleischmann (Chair of Logistics & Supply Chain Management), Prof. Dr. Cornelia Schön (Chair of Service Operations Management), Prof. Dr. Raik Stolletz (Chair of Production Management), Prof. Dr. Martin Glanzer (Assistant Professorship for Operations Management):

-- Either: At least one module OPM 6XX and either OPM 701 or OPM 751 or OPM 761 or OPM 781 or OPM 791 or OPM 792. - Or: an equivalent module within an exchange program and and either OPM 701 or OPM 751 or OPM 761 or OPM 781 or OPM 791 or OPM 792. - The Area Operations Management recommends that the seminar and the Master's Thesis are written at the same chair.
-However, seminars from another chair within the area are accepted.
+- Either: At least one module OPM 6XX and either OPM 701 or OPM 751 or OPM 741 or OPM 761 or OPM 781 or OPM 791 or OPM 792. - Or: an equivalent module within an exchange program and and either OPM 701 or OPM 741 or OPM 751 or OPM 761 or OPM 781 or OPM 791 or OPM 792. - The Area Operations Management recommends that the seminar and the Master's Thesis are written at the same chair.
+However, seminars from another chair within the area are accepted. - Other seminars could be accepted in exceptional cases.